How to Grow and Care for Nun Orchid (Phaius Orchid) Indoors

 Light Requirements

-Nun Orchids grow best in bright indirect light.
-Keep it away from direct sunshine to avoid sun scorch on the leaves.
+Nun Orchids thrive in bright indirect light.
+Put it near a large, well-lit window.
+Keep it away from direct sunshine to avoid scorching of the leaves.

-Regularly rotate the pot to ensure that the orchid gets adequate light on all sides for uniform growth.
+Regularly rotate the pot to ensure that the orchid gets adequate light on all sides for a balanced growth.

 Watering

-For lush growth and regular blooms, water the Nun Orchid thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+For lush growth and regular blooms, water your Nun Orchid thoroughly in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid overwatering to prevent yellowing and rotting.

 Provide a dry spell of about 4-6 weeks every 6 months to promote blooming.
 As in their natural habitat, Nun Orchids usually bloom at the end of the dry spells.